British singer, actress, muse Marianne Faithfull dead at 78 – DW – 01/30/2025

 A life full of ups and downs

-Faithfull had her ups and downs, but always bounced back.
-She released 21 solo albums over the course of her career, including 1979's critically acclaimed Broken English, which earned her a Grammy nomination, and wrote three autobiographies.
+She ultimately released 21 solo albums over the course of her career, including 1979's critically acclaimed Broken English, which earned her a Grammy nomination, and wrote three autobiographies.

-Faithfull's most recent comeback was in 2020, when she contracted COVID-19 during the early days of the pandemic.
-She even fell into a coma during a three-week stay in a London hospital.